Brunodfsampaio/Brunodfsampaio/README.md

 🌱 I’m currently studying Computer Networks and Cloud Computing.

 🔭 I am looking for my first job opportunity.
-My dream is to one day work with Cloud Security and DevOps.
+My dream is to one day work with Cloud Engineer & Security.
 </p>

 <!-- Dropdown -->